 ed.
 Gabriela Martins, Keep Faith.
 This anthology of short stories includes two featuring queer Christian girls: “Godzilla” (Kate Brauning), a perceptive examination of what it’s like to be the token same-sex couple in a well-meaning affirming church youth group, and “Whatever She Wants” (Kess Costales), whose time-lapse structure works well to show how its narrator comes to understand who she is and how her faith fits with that.
 (I reviewed the anthology as a whole here.)

 Sarah L. Young, Plus One.
 Another American YA book.
 One of the narrators is bisexual and (presumably) Roman Catholic; there’s quite a lot of discussion about how her faith affects her reaction to an unplanned pregnancy, but she doesn’t seem to experience any conflict between her faith and her sexual orientation.
-(Reviewed here.)
+Reviewed here.
+(Edit: unfortunately the publisher has folded, but you may be able to pick up a second-hand copy.)